rstacruz/tps_reporter/README.md

 ![TPS report](https://img.skitch.com/20120203-nr24dn9u7euchmqa516718unpe.png)

 We often need to make regular reports of things done for our projects at work.
 I hate doing these by hand.
-This tool lets us build these reports from YAML files.
+This tool lets us build these reports from YAML files [such as this][s].

 Get started
 -----------